cobblepathgames/Locus/README.md

 - GMs can also see Fronts of cards

 Otherwise, operation and use of this feature will work the same as it would around a table.
 Players should manually draw and discard cards as appropriate.

+## Monsters
+Due to the set up of Roll20 we are unable at present to have Monster cards so the Director will still need to have notes on these or physical cards outside of the app.
+We will investigate options for including these in the future.